-(a) Except as expressly authorized in this Agreement or the other Transaction Documents, and subject to Section 5.02.
-Investor hereby agrees to (i) use the Confidential Information solely for the purpose of the transactions contemplated by this Agreement and the other Transaction Documents and as necessary in exercising its rights and remedies and performing its obligations hereunder and thereunder; (ii) keep confidential the Confidential Information; (iii) not furnish or disclose to any Person any Confidential Information; (iv) not make use of the trademark, logo, service mark, trade dress or other mark or symbol identifying or associated with the Licensed Products, any manufacturer, distributor or supplier of the Licensed Products, and (v) take the same commercially reasonable steps to protect the Confidential Information as its takes to protect its own proprietary and confidential information.
-Notwithstanding anything to the contrary set forth in this Agreement, the parties acknowledge and agree that Confidential Information (other than Sublicensee/Licensor Confidential Information) shall not include any information to the extent it can be established by competent written records (A) is, at the time of disclosure, or thereafter becomes, a part of the public domain or publicly known or available, other than through any act or omission of Investor in breach of the obligations under this Section 5.04, (B) was known to Investor at the time of disclosure to Investor, (C) is, at the time of disclosure to without use or reference to any Confidential Information.

-(b) Notwithstanding anything to the contrary set forth in this Agreement other than Section 5.04(g), Investor may, without the consent of Company, (i) furnish or disclose Confidential Information of Company (for the avoidance of doubt, other than Sublicensee/Licensor Confidential Information) to its or any of its Affiliates' actual and potential partners, directors, employees, managers, officers, investors, co-investors, financing parties, bankers, lenders, advisors, trustees and representatives ("Representatives") on a need-to-know basis provided that such Persons shall be informed of the confidential nature of such information and such Persons shall be under confidentiality and non-use obligations with respect to such information on terms substantially similar to this Section 5.04 for a period of at least three (3) years following the end of the Payment Term, and (ii) furnish or disclose Confidential Information of Company (for the avoidance of doubt, other than Sublicensee/Licensor Confidential Information) to any potential or actual purchaser, transferee or assigne (including non-Affiliates) of all or any portion of the Purchased Interest to whom Investor is entitled to sell, transfere or assigne shall be informed of the confidential nature of such information and such potential or actual purchaser, transferee or assigne shall be informed of the confidential nature of such information and such potential or actual purchaser, transfere or assigne shall be informed of the confidential nature of such information and such potential or actual purchaser, transfere or assigne shall be informed of the confidential nature of such information and such potential or actual purchaser, transfere or assigned shall be informed of the confidential nature of such information and such potential or actual purchaser, transfere or assigned shall be informed of the confidential nature of such information and such potential or actual purchaser, transferee or assignee shall be under confidentiality and non-use obligations with respect to such information on terms substantially similar to this Section 5.04 for a period of at least three (3) years following the end of the Payment Term.
+- Except as expressly authorized in this Agreement or the other Transaction Documents, and subject to Section 5.02, Investor hereby agrees to (i) use the Confidential Information solely for the purpose of the transactions contemplated by this Agreement and the other Transaction Documents and as necessary in exercising its rights and remedies and performing its obligations hereunder and thereunder; (ii) keep confidential the Confidential Information; (iii) not furnish or disclose to any Person any Confidential Information; (iv) not make use of the trademark, logo, service mark, trade dress or other mark or symbol identifying or associated with the Licensed Products, any manufacturer, distributor or supplier of the Licensed Products, and (v) take the same commercially reasonable steps to protect the Confidential Information as its takes to protect its own proprietary and confidential information.
+Notwithstanding anything to the contrary set forth in this Agreement, the parties acknowledge and agree that Confidential Information (other than Sublicensee/Licensor Confidential Information) shall not include any information to the extent it can be established by competent written records (A) is, at the time of disclosure, or thereafter becomes, a part of the public domain or publicly known or available, other than through any act or omission of Investor in breach of the obligations under this Section 5.04, (B) was known to Investor at the time of disclosure to Investor, (C) is, at the time of disclosure, or thereafter becomes, known to Investor from a source that had a lawful right to disclose such information to others or (D) was independently developed by Investor without use or reference to any Confidential Information. - Notwithstanding anything to the contrary set forth in this Agreement other than Section 5.04(g), Investor may, without the consent of Company, (i) furnish or disclose Confidential Information of Company (for the avoidance of doubt, other than Sublicensee/ Licensor Confidential Information) to its or any of its Affiliates' actual and potential partners, directors, employees, managers, officers, investors, co-investors, financing parties, bankers, lenders, advisors, trustees and representatives ("Representatives") on a need-to-know basis provided that such Persons shall be informed of the confidential nature of such information and such Persons shall be under confidentiality and non-use obligations with respect to such information on terms substantially similar to this Section 5.04 for a period of at least three (3) years following the end of the Payment Term, and (ii) furnish or disclose Confidential Information of Company (for the avoidance of doubt, other than Sublicensee/Licensor Confidential Information) to any potential or actual purchaser, transferee or assignee (including non-Affiliates) of all or any portion of the Purchased Interest to whom Investor is entitled to sell, transfer pledge or assign the Purchased Interest (or portion thereof) under Section 7.05 of this Agreement provided that such potential or actual purchaser, transferee or assignee shall be informed of the confidential nature of such information and such potential or actual purchaser, transferee or assignee shall be under confidentiality and non-use obligations with respect to such information on terms substantially similar to this Section 5.04 for a period of at least three (3) years following the end of the Payment Term.